-- Take your medications, especially before any physical activity or exercise sessions.
+- Take your medications, especially before any physical activity or physiotherapy session.
 Take your pain medication BEFORE the pain is severe. - Ice and elevation can reduce pain and inflammation.
-Place an ice pack in a towel and use on your joint as directed by your Physiotherapist. - Try to relax use the breathing exercises you learned in hospital. - Distract your self watch TV, listen to music or read a book. - Don't overdo it pace yourself. - Think positive it will get better!
+Place an ice pack in a towel and use on your joint as directed by your Physiotherapists. - Try to relax use the breathing exercises and relaxation techniques. - Distract your self watch TV, listen to music or read a book. - Don't overdo it pace yourself. - Think positive it will get better!